kallulgogoi/Lazarus/README.md

 ---

+### ⚠️ **Important Note for Evaluators**
+> **Disclaimer:** Our backend services are hosted on **Render's Free Tier**.
+If the application has been inactive, Render "spins down" the server. **Please allow 30–60 seconds for the initial data fetch** as the instances perform a "cold start."
+Once active, the system operates with high-speed asynchronous performance.

+---

 ## 🚀 Executive Summary
 **Project Lazarus** is a high-performance healthcare forensics platform designed to solve the critical problem of data degradation in ICU and clinical environments.
 It acts as an **Intelligence Layer** between noisy, corrupted raw data and the medical professional.